Aptensio XR; Concerta; Daytrana; Metadate CD; Metadate ER; Methylin; Quillivant XR; Ritalin; Ritalin LA; Ritalin SR [DSC]

 - Any sores or wounds on the fingers or toes.

 - Not able to pass urine or change in how much urine is passed.

 - Call your child’s doctor right away if your child gets a painful erection (hard penis) or gets an erection that lasts for longer than 4 hours.
 If this is not treated right away, it may lead to lasting sex problems and your child may not be able to have sex in the future.

 - Heart attacks, strokes, and sudden deaths have happened in adults taking this drug.
 Sudden deaths have also happened in children with very bad heart problems or heart defects.
-Stroke and heart attack have also happened in adults taking this drug.
 Call your doctor right away if you have change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.

 - New or worse behavior and mood changes like change in thinking, anger, and hallucinations have happened with this drug.
 Tell the doctor if your child or a family member has any mental or mood problems like low mood (depression) or bipolar illness, or if a family member has killed themselves.
 Call the doctor right away if your child has hallucinations; change in the way your child acts; or signs of mood changes like low mood (depression), thoughts of killing him/herself, nervousness, emotional ups and downs, thinking that is not normal, anxiety, or lack of interest in life.